Disaster Science and Emergency Services

 Exploration of building construction and design with emphasis on fire protection concerns; review of related statutory and suggested guidelines local, state and national scope.
 (Formerly 2230:102)

-FIRE:104 Fire Investigation Methods (4 Credits)
+FIRE 104 Fire Investigation Methods (4 Units)

 History of fire investigation; gathering of evidence and development of technical reports; fundamentals of arson investigation; processing of criminal evidence and procedures related to local and state statutes.
 (Formerly 2230:104)